 Section 28.11A of FRS102 requires agreed deficit recovery payments to be recognised as a liability.
-The movement in the provision is set out in the table below.
+However, as there are no agreed deficit recovery payments from 1 January 2023 onwards, the balance sheet liability as at 31 December 2022 is nil.
+The movement in the balance sheet liability over 2021 and over 2022 is set out in the table below.

-2021 2020 Balance sheet liability at 1 September £ 15,333 £ 68,000 Deficit contribution paid Interest cost (recognised in SoFA) Remaining change to the balance sheet liability (recognised in SoFA) (9,000) (2,000) (4,667) 1,000 (49,000) Balance sheet llability at 31 August 4,333 15,333
+2022 2021 Balance sheet liability at 1 September £ 4,333 £ 15,333 Deficit contribution paid Interest cost (recognised in SoFA) Remaining change to the balance sheet liability (recognised in SoFA) (4,333) - - (9,000) - (2,000) Balance sheet liability at 31 August - 4,333

-^{}Comprises change in agreed deficit recovery plan and change in discount rate and assumptions between year-ends.
+Comprises change in agreed deficit recovery plan and change in discount rate and assumptions between year-ends.

-This liability represents the present value of the deficit contributions agreed as at the accounting date and has been valued using the following assumptions set by reference to the duration of the deficit recovery payments:
+This liability represents the present value of the deficit contributions agreed as at the accounting date and has been valued using the following assumptions.
+No assumptions are needed for December 2022 as there are no agreed deficit recovery payments going forward.
+No price inflation assumption was needed for December 2021 since pensionable stipends for the remainder of the recovery plan were already known.

-December December December

-2020 2019 2018

-Discount rate Price inflation Increase to total pensionable payroll 0.2% pa 1.1% pa 2.1% pa
+December 2022 December 2021 December 2020 Discount rate Price inflation n/a n/a 0.0% pa n/a 0.2% pa 3.1% pa 1.6% pa Increase to total pensionable payroll n/a -1.5% % pa

-3.1% pa 2.8% pa 3.1% pa

-1.6% pa 1.3% pa 1.6% pa

-The legal structure of the scheme is such that if another Responsible Body falls, South West Ministerial Training Course could become responsible for paying a share of that Responsible Body's pension liabilities.
+The legal structure of the scheme is such that if another Responsible Body fails, South West Ministry Training Course could become responsible for paying a share of that Responsible Body's pension liabilities.